iBoukhenna/ai-masterclass/curriculum.md

 5.3.4.
 Probability Distribution for Random Variable | Machine Learning Course 5.3.5.
 Normal Distribution or Gaussian Distribution | Skewness | Probability for Machine Learning 5.3.6.
-Poisson Distribution | Probability for Machine Learning
+Poisson Distribution | Probability for Machine Learning Module 6: Machine Learning Models
+6.1.
+What is a Machine Learning Model?
+6.2.
+Supervised Learning Models | Supervised Learning 6.3.
+Unsupervised Learning Models | Unsupervised Learning 6.4.
+How to choose the right Machine Learning Model | Model Selection | Cross Validation 6.5.
+Overfitting in Machine Learning | Causes for Overfitting and its Prevention 6.6.
+Underfitting in Machine Learning | Causes for Underfitting and its Prevention 6.7.
+Bias Variance Tradeoff | Machine Learning
+6.8.
+Loss Function in Machine Learning
+6.9.
+Model Evaluation in Machine Learning | Accuracy score | Mean Squared Error 6.10.
+Model Parameters and Hyperparameters | Weights & Bias | Learning Rate & Epochs 6.11.
+Gradient Descent in Machine Learning